Garth N. and Marie Clegg Jones and Family Scholarship

 Garth N. and Marie Clegg Jones

 In 1950, Garth Jones married (Verda) Marie Clegg, who had been born in rural Roosevelt, Utah, in 1921 to Dolly and Luke Clegg.
 Her father, a successful educator and businessman who served as Utah State Senator and Provo City Commissioner, encouraged her interest in politics, and before her marriage, she was active in the Republican politics on both the state and national level.
 She graduated from Brigham Young University in 1960 with a Bachelor of Science degree in Secondary Instruction with a certification to teach social studies and history.
 Her marriage to Garth Nelson meant that Marie lived in very diverse and exotic locations throughout her life, yet she never forgot her rural Utah roots nor her love of America.
 In Pakistan, Marie taught the first university co-ed course at the University of the Punjab and instructed high level government officials at the National Institute of Public Administration.
 She was elected President of the American Women's Club, the most prestigious and visible position for American Women in Lahore, Pakistan.
 In that role, she frequently raised money for charitable projects.
-In each community where she lived she was very active in volunteer service and was well known for her charity and compassion, for instance regularly opening her home to Peace Corp volunteers living abroad, as well as the destitute and misfortunate.
-In one case in Indonesia, she and Garth even assisted a family of lepers who had come to their home begging for help.
-In 1973, she and Garth moved to Anchorage, Alaska, where Garth had accepted a professorship at University of Alaska, Anchorage, and where she would work for twelve years as a circulation librarian.
+In each community where she lived she was very active in volunteer service and was well known for her charity and compassion.
+She regularly opened her home to Peace Corp volunteers living abroad, as well as to the destitute and misfortunate.
+In one case in Indonesia, she and Garth even assisted a family of lepers who came to their home begging for help.
+After she and Garth moved to Anchorage, Alaska, in 1973, she worked for twelve years as a circulation librarian.
 She was honored in 2006 by the BYU Department of Theater and Media Arts with a lifetime community service award.
 Marie passed away on November 4, 2010.